 The VILPE ECo 110 FLOW roof fan is controlled by an external controller.
 It is suitable for applications where separate alarm data is required.
 The rotational speed can also be controlled by the house automation system at a voltage of 0–10 V.

-The VILPE ECo 110 roof fan is controlled by an internal potentiometer regulator, so there is no need for a separate control.
+The VILPE ECo 110 roof fan is controlled by an internal potentiometer regulator, so there is no need for a separate control panel.

 It is important to remember that electrical installations may only be carried out by authorised companies.

-Can I connect the VILPE ECo 110 radon fan or eco-toilet fan with a controller installed inside the building?
+Can I connect the VILPE ECo 110 radon fan or eco-toilet fan to an external control panel installed inside the building?

-The ECo110 FLOW product can be controlled with an external control.
-The VILPE ECo motor controller can be used for regulation.
+The ECo110 FLOW can be controlled with an external control panel, and the VILPE ECo motor control panel can be used for regulation.

-Which controller can be used with VILPE E fans and with VILPE ECo fans?
+Which control panels can be used with VILPE E fans and VILPE ECo fans?